alibaba/bifrostui/packages/bui-core/src/List/index.en-US.md

 ### Clickable State

-The List component provides a `disabled` property to control whether the list item is clickable.
+The list component provides the `disabled` property to control the clickable state of the list.
-You can pass `disabled` through the `ListItem` component to individually disable clicking on list items.
+You can use the `ListItem` component to pass `disabled` and individually control items to be non-clickable.

 ```tsx
 import {